Top 20 digital tools to work smarter and grow faster

 Mailchimp is a popular email marketing tool for large and small companies alike.
 It facilitates and manages digital communication and marketing with clients and customers, providing well designed campaigns and powerful data analysis.

-You can design personalised email campaigns using their template options, and send different emails to different types of customers by segmenting your contact lists.
+You can design personalised email campaigns using their template options and send different emails to different types of customers by segmenting your contact lists.
 Their free plan caters for up to 2,000 contacts and 10,000 emails per month – a viable option for many SMEs running weekly, monthly or seasonal campaigns and promotions.

 Customer service and sales tools

-12. Zendesk
+17. Zendesk

 Zendesk is a cloud-based customer support platform helping businesses offer better customer experience by connecting with customers on any channel, including phone, chat, email and social media.
 It unifies customer interactions in one simple platform, letting you track support requests and answer questions from customers quickly.

-Zendesk offers advanced customer relationship management (CRM) tools to keep on top of customer support demands, and is scalable for businesses of different sizes.
+Zendesk offers advanced customer relationship management (CRM) tools to keep on top of customer support demands and is scalable for businesses of different sizes.
 The platform is focused on providing better efficiency within the team and improving the customer experience (CX).
 It offers free trials at the outset.

-13. Hubspot
+18. Hubspot

-Hubspot is a CRM platform that allows you to manage sales, marketing and customer service in one place.
+Hubspot is a CRM platform that allows you to manage sales, marketing, and customer service in one place.
 Features such as lead generation, marketing automation and customer feedback all help you stay on top of numerous aspects of your business.

-From running marketing campaigns to turning leads into sales and turning sales into happy repeat customers, Hubspot helps you do it all.
-Prices start from €41 a month.
+From running marketing campaigns to turning leads into sales and turning sales into happy repeat customers that grow your business, Hubspot helps you do it all.

-14. Trustpilot
+19. Trustpilot

 Reviews are crucial to building trust in your business and Trustpilot is a great tool for gathering them.
 It can be integrated into your website to allow customers to leave reviews of your products or services.
 The platform also gives you the ability to respond to reviews, along with insights to help you better understand your customers.

-Meetings tools
+Meetings tool

-15. Google Calendar and Google Meet
+20. Google Calendar and Google Meet

-As well as personal scheduling, Google Calendar is a quick and easy way to set up meetings, allowing you to send invitations to colleagues or clients and include the meeting location and agenda outline.
 Pair it with Google Meet, a video conferencing tool that lets two or more colleagues chat online – it just needs a working camera and microphone on your PC or phone.
 Both Google Calendar and Google Meet are free, and you’ll find them in the Google suite.

-16. Zoom
+21. Zoom

 Everyone has grown very used to Zoom since the pandemic, and it remains a powerful tool for connecting with remote-working colleagues or business contacts from around the world.